 It is with sadness that we announce the death of Carolyn (Charles) Wenger.
 During her years at the Lancaster Mennonite Historical Society, Carolyn filled many roles including director (1977-2001), museum curator, archivist, editor, fundraiser, writer, and researcher.
 She will be greatly missed.

 1719 Herr House & Museum

-In 2019, the Herr House turns 300!
-Please help celebrate this special occasion with a special donation that will help the Herr House be on
+The Herr House celebrated its 300th anniversary this year!
+Please mark this special occasion with a donation that will help the Herr House be on a

 Historical Society Facility Needs

-It recently became clear that our roof requires full replacement.
-It carries a $54,750 price tag.
+It recently became clear that our roof required a full replacement.
+It carried a $54,750 price tag.
 Thank you, in advance, for helping us safely keep and generously share community treasures.